leanspace/terraform-provider-leanspace/docs/resources/widgets.md

 						"type": "string"
 					},
 					"y_axis_range_max": {
-						"items": {
+						"description": "The maximum value for the widget's Y axis.
+Set to an array with the value inside (an empty array is treated as unset).
+This is due to Terraform limitations.", "items": {
 							"type": "number"
 						},
 						"type": "array"
 					},
 					"y_axis_range_min": {
-						"items": {
+						"description": "The minimum value for the widget's Y axis.
+Set to an array with the value inside (an empty array is treated as unset).
+This is due to Terraform limitations.", "items": {
 							"type": "number"
 						},